 Nova Scotian artists will enrich the cultural vibrancy of our province, country and the world.

-- to provide scholarships and awards to talented Nova Scotians in the formative stages of their artistic development in all disciplines
+- to provide scholarships and special awards to talented Nova Scotians in the formative stages of their artistic development in all disciplines

 - to build awareness of the Talent Trust and its aims